Foundation By Laws

 XI.
 Amendments

-The Board of Directors shall have power to make, adopt, alter and amend or repeal the Bylaws of the Foundation by the affirmative vote of one-half (1/2) of the full Board of Directors at any annual, regular or special meeting duly convened and held.
+The Board of Directors shall have power to make, adopt, alter and amend or repeal the Bylaws of the Foundation by the affirmative vote of one-half (1/2) of the full Board at any annual, regular or special meeting duly convened and held.

 XII.
 Fiscal Year